How Dental Practice Membership Can Help You Boost Revenue and Get More Referrals

 You may also attract people that typically do not have too many good alternatives for affordable dental insurance, such as retirees and local small business owners.
 Some people lose their dental benefits once they retire, and private insurance may be too expensive for them.
 Small business owners may also find that dental membership plans are more economical than buying dental insurance and covering the co-pays and deductibles out of pocket.

-Practices that do not offer dental subscription plans may be more vulnerable to the ups and downs of patient demand and the whims of the market – the so-called feast-and-famine cash cycles.
+Practices that do not offer dental subscription plans may be more vulnerable to the ups and downs of patient demand and the whims of the market.
 One month may be busy and generating a lot of revenue, but the next month may be the exact opposite.

 3. It May Reduce Your Dependence on Dental Insurance